Unresolved CFD-DEM#

 The void fraction in a cell using SPM can be written as:

-where \(n_{sp}\) is the number of pseudo-particles j belonging to particle i with centroid inside the cell \(\Omega\) with volume \(V_{\Omega}\) and \(V_{sp}\) is the volume of the satellite point.
-The satellite point method suffers from the same limitations as the PCM.
-However, it is slightly less discontinuous due to the refined nature of the particles.
+where \(n_{\mathrm{sp}}\) is the number of pseudo-particles j belonging to particle i and with a centroid inside the cell \(\Omega_e\) with volume \(V_{\Omega_e}\), and \(V_{\mathrm{sp}}\) is the volume of the satellite point.
+The corresponding weighting function is thus:

 The Quadrature Centered Method#